searchisko/searchisko/README.md

 # Searchisko [![Build Status](https://travis-ci.org/searchisko/searchisko.svg?branch=master)](https://travis-ci.org/searchisko/searchisko) [![Coverage Status](https://coveralls.io/repos/searchisko/searchisko/badge.png?branch=master)](https://coveralls.io/r/searchisko/searchisko)

 **Searchisko** is an open source project that allows to quickly build secured role-based REST service to index, search, retrieve and aggregate content from heterogeneous sources.
-It can attributes content to people and projects regardless of where the content originated.
+It can attribute content to people and projects regardless of where the content originated.

 Searchisko is Java EE 6 application which runs in the JBoss EAP 6 application server to provide REST API, and using